Cyborn/ue4-style-guide/README.md

 Blueprints do not have a defined concept of protected access currently.

-Treat `Editable` variables as public variables.
-Treat non-editable variables as protected variables.
+Treat the `Internal` category as protected.
+Every variabele that would be protected in C++ should be in the `Internal` category.

 <a name="3.2.4.1"></a>
 <a name="bp-vars-access-private"></a>